rebelice/UNIX-System-Programming-Project/Pthreads/README.md

 - See `CreateAndExit.c` and run it.
 - See `Joining.c` and run it.
 - Read the [textbook](http://http://pages.cs.wisc.edu/~remzi/OSTEP/), Chapter 26-31.
 - Write a program that creates three threads and read an integer `a` which is between 1 and 9 as input.
-Let the thread one calculate $a!$.
-Let the thread two calculate $a^a$.
-And let the thread three calculate the sum of the two, which means $a!+a^a$.
-Yon need to let the thread three use the results of the thread one and two.
+Let thread one calculate $a!$.
+Let thread two calculate $a^a$.
+And let thread three calculate the sum of the two, which means $a!+a^a$.
+Yon need to let thread three use the results of thread one and two.

 ## References